 Nursing facility recipients are required to contribute all of their monthly income, minus certain approved deductions, to the cost of their facility care.
-Medicaid pays the balance of the monthly charges due based on a per diem rate according to the individual's Level of Care.
+Health Care pays the balance of the monthly charges due based on a per diem rate according to the individual's Level of Care.

-NOTE: ARChoices (except those who participate in the Adult Family Home service) and DDS Waiver recipients do not make a contribution to the cost of their care.
-For the contribution to the cost of care guidelines for Assisted Living, ARChoices-Adult Family Home and PACE recipients, refer to MS H-412 and MS H-413.
+NOTE: ARChoices and DDS Waiver recipients do not contribute to the cost of their care.
+For the contribution to the cost of care guidelines for Assisted Living and PACE recipients, refer to MS H-412 and MS H-413.

-After determination of resource eligibility and the post-eligibility consideration of income (or upon request by the IS, CS, or their representative), the Nursing Home Net Income, Community Spouse Minimum Monthly Maintenance Needs Allowance (CSMNA), Community Spouse Monthly Income Allowance (CSMIA), and any Family Member Allowances (FMA) will be computed on form DCO-712, Post Eligibility Income Worksheet, for the appropriate time period.
+After determination of resource eligibility and the post-eligibility consideration of income (or upon request by the applicant or recipient, their spouse, or their representative), the Nursing Home Net Income, Community Spouse Minimum Monthly Maintenance Needs Allowance (CSMNA), Community Spouse Monthly Income Allowance (CSMIA), and any Family Member Allowances (FMA) will be computed in the eligibility system and a Notice of Action will be sent for the appropriate time period.